Linda Brown, Associate Director (email@example.com)

 Marvin B. Mandell, Ph.D., Northwestern University.
 Professor, Public Policy.
 Program and policy evaluation; evidence-based policymaking.

 Seth D. Messenger, Ph.D., Columbia University.
-Assistant Professor, Sociology/Anthropology.
+Associate Professor, Sociology/Anthropology.
 Medical anthropology, anthropology of cities, anthropology of North America, psychiatry, trauma, social organization of medical work.

 Nancy A. Miller, Ph.D., University of Chicago.
 Professor, Public Policy.
 Health policy, disability and long term care, health disparities, aging policy.

 Sara Z. Poggio, Ph.D., University of Maryland.
 Associate Professor, Modern Languages and Linguistics.
 Sociology, Latin American societies, Hispanics in the U.S.

 Robert L. Rubinstein, Ph.D., Bryn Mawr College.
 Professor, Sociology/Anthropology.
 Cultural and medical anthropology, anthropology of aging, gerontology, gender, qualitative research methods.

 David Salkever, Ph.D., Harvard University.
 Professor, Public Policy.
 Economics of health policy and health care financing, economics of mental health, disability studies, economics and behavior of nonprofit organizations.